heptarch/heptarch.github.io/drafts/demon.md

 robes and orders of chivalry,
 up the stairs to a humble bedroom lit only by the embers of a dying fire.

-The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
+The little Rumpelstiltskin-man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
 He continues: "So, well, I had a few billion years to lick my wounds and dream up plans for escape.
 Ha!
 In the